|

 I surely don't agree to that, I just didn't see the beauty of Morrowind 'Graphically' or the gameplay.

-Originally posted by xSamhainx
+quote: Originally posted by xSamhainx

 With the pressure to do everything 3D, the age of the well-made 2d game has kinda been lost.
 To me, this is made more apparent in the RTS world, Age of Empires 3 comes to mind.
 Id have rather they made it a good looking 2d game, then a 3d title that plays like a 5 year old RTS

-We can't really blame Graphics for that, the responsability of this is goes to both, the consumer and the company.
+We can't really blame Graphics for that, the responsability of this is goes to both, the consumer and the company. _________________

-Post Mon Dec 19, 2005 6:25 pm
+Mon Dec 19, 2005 6:25 pm |

 Goto page Previous 1, 2

+All times are GMT.
 The time now is Mon Apr 08, 2019 6:37 pm